sneha1990/E2E-Setup/README.md

 - The file is executed once at initial stage before execution of typescript, use following command
   - npm install -g bower tsd
     - this command will install all type script definition of &#39;tsd.json&#39; file as well as install all JavaScript library (using bower command )

+    Reference Link for more details of tsd.json: https://dinozafirakos.com/2014/07/07/automating-retrieval-of-typescript-definition-files/

 4. tsconfig.json file

 - This file specifies compiler options required to compile project.

+    Reference Link for more details of tsconfig.json: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html